arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 Here's an overview of the shield's main components shown in the images:

-- **UWB module**: At the heart of the Portenta UWB Shield is the DCU150 module from Truesense, which incorporates the NXP® Trimension™ SR150 UWB IC.
+- **UWB module**: At the heart of the Portenta UWB Shield is the DCU150 module from Truesense, which incorporates the NXP Trimension SR150 UWB IC.
 This module supports UWB channels CH5 and CH9 in the 6.0-8.5 GHz range and complies with the IEEE 802.15.4 HRP UWB standard.
-- **UWB antennas**: The shield features three embedded PCB antennas for optimal signal reception and transmission.
+- **UWB antennas**: The DCU150 module features three embedded PCB antennas for optimal signal reception and transmission.
-- **Processor**: The module includes an Arm® Cortex®-M33 32-bit processor running at 125 MHz with 128 kB code RAM, 128 kB data RAM, 128 kB ROM, Arm® TrustZone technology and S-DMA for security.
+- **Processor**: The DCU150 module features an Arm® Cortex®-M33 32-bit processor running at 125 MHz with 128 kB code RAM, 128 kB data RAM, 128 kB ROM, TrustZone® technology and S-DMA for security.
-- **DSP**: An onboard programmable DSP (BSP32 CoolFlux DSP core) with 32 kB RAM for code and 2x 16kB RAM for data enhances signal processing capabilities.
+- **DSP**: The DCU150 module features an onboard programmable DSP (BSP32 CoolFlux DSP core) with 32 kB RAM for code and 2x 16kB RAM for data enhances signal processing capabilities.
-- **Level shifters**: The shield includes +1.8 to +3.3 VDC level shifters for compatible communication with the Portenta C33 board.
+- **Level shifters**: The shield includes +1.8 to +3.3 VDC level shifters for compatible communication with Portenta family boards.
-- **High-Density connectors**: Dual High-Density board-to-board connectors allow the shield to plug directly into the Portenta C33 board.
+- **High-Density connectors**: Dual High-Density board-to-board connectors allow the shield to plug directly into the Portenta family boards.
 - **Shielding can**: Located on top of the DCU150 module, it enhances anti-interference performance.

 ### Board Libraries

-The Portenta UWB Shield and Arduino Stella use different libraries and board cores due to their different microcontrollers and UWB modules:
+The Portenta UWB Shield and the Arduino Stella use different libraries and board cores due to their different microcontrollers and onboard UWB modules:

 #### Portenta UWB Shield Library

 The [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) contains an application programming interface (API) to read data from the Portenta UWB Shield and control its parameters and behavior.
 This library is designed to work with the DCU150 module on the shield and supports the following:

 - One-way ranging (Time Difference of Arrival - TDoA) and two-way ranging (TWR).
-- Angle of Arrival (AoA) measurement for 2D positioning.
+- Angle of Arrival (AoA) measurement for 2D and 3D positioning.
 - SPI and GPIO communication with the host board through dedicated level translators.

-***The [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) is required to work with the Portenta C33 board that hosts the UWB Shield.***
+***The [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) is required to work with the Portenta C33 board that hosts the UWB Shield in this User Manual.***

 #### Arduino Stella Library